kanejun-x/Vue-Bubble-UI/README.md

 4. Push to your (personal) origin repository
 5. Create a Pull Request

+This package assumes you are using [Conventional Commit messages](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Author

 This package was re-created for Vue.js by [Jun Kaneda](https://github.com/kanejun-x) in 2024.